Professor Joad Raymond

 Recent and On-Going Research:

-I am currently writing a history of news communication in early modern Europe for Penguin books.
+I have just finished history of news communication in early modern Europe for Penguin books.
 Expect it to offer a new, international perspective on the flows of news around early-modern Europe.

 Books in progress and under contract